deepanshs/mrsimulator/docs/introduction.rst

 most abundant isotopes.
 From this, we can create four H-C isotopomers, as listed in :numref:`isotopomers_list`.
 Here, each isotopomer consists of two isotopes.
-From an NMR viewpoint, the isotopomers at index 1 and 2, are considered as a single-site spin-system, because the corresponding isotope of carbon, :math:`^{12}\text{C}`, is NMR inactive.
-The isotopomers at index 3 and 4 are two-site spin-system with a single coupling.
+From an NMR viewpoint, the isotopomers at index 1 and 2, are considered as a single-site spin system, because the corresponding isotope of carbon, :math:`^{12}\text{C}`, is NMR inactive.
+The isotopomers at index 3 and 4 are two-site spin system with a single coupling.
 Here, the isotopomer abundance is given as the product of the natural abundance of the individual isotopes, compositing the isotopomer.
 The observed NMR signal is the sum of the signals arising from individual